Living in Malaysia: The Complete Visa Guide for 2026

 DE Rantau

 The visa for Digital Nomads.
-Valid for 12 months, renewable, it allows you to live anywhere in Malaysia while working for foreign clients.
+Valid for 12 months and renewable, it lets you live anywhere in Malaysia while working for foreign clients.

 Learn moreMM2H 2026

 Malaysia My Second Home.
-Now structured into Silver, Gold, and Platinum.
-A long-term option for wealthy retirees and investors.
+Now structured into Silver, Gold and Platinum tiers.
+A long-term option for retirees and high-net-worth investors.

 - ✓ Mandatory fixed deposits